horsepurve/DeepRTplus/README.md

 <h3 id="2.2">2.2 Other datasets</h3>

-See data/README_data.md for a summary and run corresponding pipline.
+See data/README_data.md for a summary and run the corresponding pipeline.
 All the necessary parameters for those datasets are stored in config_backup.py.

 <h2 id="3">3 Change to your own datasets</h2>